django/deps/draft/0012-steering-council.rst

 Rationale
 =========

-While we could try and redo our governance process far more drastically, I believe that the model outlined in DEP 10 is fundamentally sound and merely needs a few tweaks as the demographics of who is willing to step up and help steer Django has changed over the years.
+While we could try and redo our governance process far more drastically, the author believes that the model outlined in DEP 10 is fundamentally sound and merely needs a few tweaks as the demographics of who is willing to step up and help steer Django has changed over the years.

-We also could do nothing, but I think that would be foolish in the face of the current approach (which is not what was outlined in DEP 10 anyway) not working.
+We also could do nothing, but the author thinks that would be foolish in the face of the current approach (which is not what was outlined in DEP 10 anyway) not working.
-Change is needed, and I believe this is the right line between iterative changes and overhaul.
+Change is needed, and the author believes this is the right line between iterative changes and overhaul.